Extensions to Microformats

 The "kind" property is automatically set (unless a "kind" has been specified explicitly); in the case above it is set to "group".

-Explanation of kinds inferred by Cognition
+Explanation of kinds inferred by Swignition

 Property equal to FN Inferred KIND